grilling guides icon.Grilling Guides

 Infographic section describing tools needed for grill.

-What you plan to throw on the grill will dictate how much fuel you need and how you need to prepare and set up your grill.
+What you plan to throw on the grill will dictate how much fuel you need and how to prepare and set up your grill.
+So, What’s cooking tonight?

-For a quick cook of burgers or sausages, you need to simply set the grill up with a pile of good hot coals and that fuel will last the course.
+To quickly cook burgers or sausages, just set up the grill with a pile of hot coals; this fuel will suffice.

-But for a longer cook, say ribs, a large roast or a whole chicken, you’re going to need a different set up and potentially another fill of fuel.
+For an extended cook for, say, ribs, a large roast, or a whole chicken, you will need a different set up and potentially an additional fill of fuel.

 Other items you may need for a longer cook are: